bytrangle/my-website/content/insight/images-markdown-pages-gatsby/index.md

 date: "2020-04-13"
 featuredImage: "picture-frame.png"
 category: "web development"
+description: "Long lives Markdown.
+Learn how to render images from a Markdown file into a responsive HTML page on Gatsby."
 ---

 The first time that I tried to output Markdown files to my Gatsby web pages, I was very surprised to see none of the images disappear.
 That's because the Markdown format doesn't come with image display out of the box.
-Rendering images in Markdown files to Gatsby pages is not obvious, but I'm going to show you how to do that in a few simple steps.
+Rendering images in Markdown files to Gatsby pages is not obvious, so I'm going to help you navigate that in a few simple steps.

 Part of what makes Wordpress so popular it makes inlining images blog posts so easy.
 If you have been around the internet since early 2000s as I was, you've probably come across blog posts with broken image links.
 This is often due to one of these two reasons: